osrf-migration/vrx-wiki/Wave Field Generation.md

 ## WAM-V USV Model ##

   1. **UsvDynamicsPlugin:ModelPlugin**
     * Uses the `wave_model` parameter to specify a model, by name, that includes an instance of the WavefieldModelPlugin
     * On Update
         * Uses the WavefieldModelPlugin API to get WaveParameters pointer so that this plugin is using the same parameters as used by the visual plugin.
             * This is done on each update, which seems like overkill.
 If we consider the wave parameters to be constant for a simulation run this could be simplified.
         * Calls a the static WavefieldSampler::ComputDepthDirectly function (see Wavefield.hh/cc) to implement the geometry of the wave height model at specific grid points.

+## Buoys and Obstacle Models (E.g, surmark950400) ##

+  1. **UsvDynamicsPlugin:ModelPlugin**
+    * Same implementation for wave height as done for the UsvDynamicsPlugin
+        * Uses the `wave_model` parameter to specify a model, by name, that includes an instance of the WavefieldModelPlugin.
+Then on update retrieves the current WaveParameters pointer via the WavefieldModelPlugin and determines the water level at simulation time for the point location of the link via the WavefieldSampler::ComputDepthDirectly function.

 # Examples